 Deep-fake voices, scripted chatbots and spoofed phone numbers make it easy to fool customers into sending money to scammers.
 Because the victim passes every password check, normal rules see an approved user making a voluntary transfer.
 Nevertheless, the behavior or clicks changes: frantic mouse movements, longer pauses on warning screens, late-night logins, and text pasted from a fake “bank agent.”

-Banking fraud prevention systems with behavioral analytics senses these signals by comparing them with the customer’s past, more balanced, behavior.
+Fraud prevention systems for banking solutions equipped with behavioral analytics senses these signals by comparing them with the customer’s past, more balanced, behavior.
 Thus, it spots the difference and freezes the payment, asks extra questions, or alerts a financial institution employee who can intervene and see if the translation or any other activity is fraudulent.

 Real-Time Payments Leave No Time for Manual Checks